USS Frank Cable: History

 USS Frank Cable (AS-40) at her home port of Apra Harbor, Guam in May 2002.

 USS Frank Cable was designed as a submarine tender for s.
 The ship spent 1980 until 1996 as the repair ship for SUBRON 4 and 18 in Charleston, South Carolina, tending and s.
 Frank Cable began decommissioning in 1996, but then was reactivated and refitted to replace in the Western Pacific as Commander Seventh Fleet's mobile repair and support platform.

 Since arriving in Guam, USS Frank Cable has visited many Western Pacific ports to support U.S. military forces.
 In 1997, the ship was heavily involved with the rescue and recovery efforts following the Korean Air Flight 801 crash on Guam, and also in the recovery and clean-up efforts following Typhoon Paka.
 From 1980 to 2003, USS Frank Cable garnered many awards as a unit of both the U.S. Atlantic and Pacific Fleets, including seven Meritorious Unit Commendations, nine Battle Efficiency "E" awards and three Golden Anchor Awards.
 Frank Cables most recent recognition was a Humanitarian Service Medal for support provided in recovery efforts on Guam following Super Typhoon Pongsona in 2002.

-USS Frank Cable is most recently known for a sailor, MMA2 Slicer who saved a baby in 2017.
+USS Frank Cable is most recently known for a crew member, MMA2 Slicer, who saved a baby in 2017.

-USS Frank Cable held a wreath-laying ceremony after departing Jakarta on 25 July 2022 to honor the 53 Indonesian Sailors who lost their lives aboard the KRI Nanggala which sunk on 21 April 2021 off the coast of Bali.
+USS Frank Cable held a wreath-laying ceremony after departing Jakarta on 25 July 2022 to honor the 53 Indonesian Sailors who lost their lives aboard the KRI Nanggala which sank on 21 April 2021 off the coast of Bali.
 On 26th August 2025, she visited the Port of Chennai in India as a part of a goodwill visit.